dewi-alliance/hotspot-manufacturers/README.md

 Hub for Helium hotspot manufacturer applications and the Manufacturer Compliance Committee (MCC).

-For details on the manufacturer approval process, please see [HIP19: Approval Process For Third-Party Manufacturers.](https://github.com/helium/HIP/blob/master/0019-third-party-manufacturers.md)
+For details on HIP19, please see [HIP19: Approval Process For Third-Party Manufacturers.](https://github.com/helium/HIP/blob/master/0019-third-party-manufacturers.md)

 For a detailed walkthrough of how to submit your own application, please see [How to submit a Helium hotspot manufacturer application.](https://jamiedubs.com/blog/how-to-submit-helium-manufacturer-application/)

 # Please use this [template](https://github.com/dewi-alliance/hotspot-manufacturers/blob/main/template.md) to make your proposal.
 Fork the template and edit it, please do not edit the template directly.

-The status of manufacturers in this progress can be [viewed here.](https://docs.google.com/spreadsheets/d/1pOmrMV_oiF0FtR1NOX_pqykKOBsb_QghiNkTlF644DU/edit?usp=sharing)
+The status of manufacturers in this progress can be [viewed here.](https://heliumfoundation.notion.site/5027c96f01b04dbaa7db252488d503ec?v=a75c9b89053a4677974a6b95df62c0e2)

 # Step by step how-to
 The HIP19 Program Overview can be reviewed [here.](https://heliumfoundation.notion.site/HIP19-Program-a43eee37bf0e473981147ab1f64ec383)